Start with the evidence file, not the law library

 Open inventory fields →Vendor evidence is weak

-Ask for provider instructions, limitations, logging, oversight, and security evidence.
+Ask for instructions, limitations, logs, oversight, security, and change records.

 Build vendor request →Article 50 may apply

-Screen interaction, synthetic content, deepfake, and biometric or emotion triggers.
+Check AI interaction, synthetic content, deepfake, biometric, or emotion triggers.

 Local-only router